Andre601/mkdocs-materialx/docs/contributing/reporting-a-bug.md

     [Python Markdown Extensions] or third-party plugins.
 A good rule of thumb is to change the [`theme.name`][theme.name] to `mkdocs` or `readthedocs` and check if the problem persists.
-If it does, the problem is likely not related to Material for MkDocs and should be reported upstream.
+If it does, the problem is likely not related to MaterialX for MkDocs and should be reported upstream.
 When in doubt, use our [discussion board] to ask for help.

 -   __Explain the <u>what</u>, not the <u>how</u>__ – don't explain